projectcalico/calico/getting-started/kubernetes/self-managed-onprem/index.md

 {{ page.description }}

-Calico can be configured to provide newtworking for just Kuberenetes, or to integrate with other infrastructure or on-premises cloud services.
+While Calico can be configured to provide newtworking for just Kubernetes, it can also be integrated with other infrastructure or self-hosted cloud services.

 {% capture content %}{% include index.html %}{% endcapture %}
 {{ content | replace: "    ", "" }}